nus-cs2113-AY2425S1/ip/README.md

 ### **6. Exiting the Application**

-You can exit the Task Management Function by typing the following command:
+You can exit the programme by typing the following command:

 - **Command**: `bye`
 - **Example**: